The width of facing at the shoulder and at the underarm is usually between 1.5 and 2-inches.

 Instructions (Armhole & Neckline Facing) - Figure 4

-Some textbooks suggest you trim a slight amount of the facing, as shown on the image below, to make the facing slightly smaller and improve the fit.
-I have checked commercial patterns and they don't seem to do this.
-It also wasn't covered in my TAFE course.
+An option you have is to trim a slight amount of the facing, as shown on the image below, to make the facing slightly smaller and improve the fit.
+I have checked some commercial patterns and they don't seem to do this, however it does help to make sure that the facing doesn't 'peek out'.
+If you trim this extra bit off and make sure you understitch all the seam allowances to the facing, then this ensures the facing stays underneath and is not visible from the outside.

 The tiny bit that is trimmed is 1/16 at the shoulder down to zero at the shoulder tip and neck point, and 1/8 at the the side down to zero at the underarm.
 The amount that is shaved off is shown in red shading.